litwellchi/MMTrail/README.md

         },
         "misc": {
             "frame_caption": [
-                "a person standing in a room with a laptop on their lap . ", "a black and blue background with the name of the series . ", "a black and white image of the words manga and comics . " ],
+                "a person standing in a room with a laptop on their lap. ", "a black and blue background with the name of the series. ", "a black and white image of the words manga and comics. " ],
             "music_caption": [
                 {